OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Data manipulation is  referred to as data poisoning and is covered in separate threats.

 ### 3.1.3 Transfer learning attack
-Supplying a manipulated model that serves as a base to be further trained development time
+Supplying a manipulated pre-trained model that serves as a base to be further trained.

 **Controls specific for transfer learning:**
 * TODO: Choose a model type resilient against a transfer learning attack